wl-net/dataview-vlc-automator/README.md

 # Dataview VLC Automator
 This project includes a Dataview automator for VLC.
 This component is intended to be run on a separate machine and allows dataview to communicate with VLC securely.
+When coupled with [WLNet Audio](http://docs.infrastructure.wl-net.net/services/audio), this automator works well as a whole-home media player.

 ## Generating a X.509 Server Certificate